Cohomology and Deformations of left-symmetric Rinehart Algebras: O -operators and Nijenhuis operators

-In this section, we highlight the relationships between $\huaO$-operators and Nijenhuis operators on left-symmetric Rinehart algebra.
-Moreover, we illustrate some conections between Nijenhuis operators and compatible $\huaO$-operators on left-symmetric Rinehart algebra.
+In this section, we highlight the relationships between $\huaO$-operators and Nijenhuis operators on left-symmetric Rinehart algebras.
+Moreover, we illustrate some connections between Nijenhuis operators and compatible $\huaO$-operators on left-symmetric Rinehart algebras.